Kwyrky/mgfxc-wine-setup/README.md

 # mgfxc-wine-setup

-> ⚠️ **Disclaimer:** This script was tested on my personal system (Linux Mint 22 "Wilma" – based on Ubuntu 24.04 LTS "Noble Numbat"), but it comes with **no guarantees**.
+> ⚠️ **Disclaimer:** This script was tested on my personal system (Linux Mint 22.2 "Zara" – based on Ubuntu 24.04 LTS "Noble Numbat"), but it comes with **no guarantees**.
 It may or may not work on your setup, and I can't ensure compatibility or correctness on any particular system.

 ## Info
 This script is used to setup the needed Wine environment so that mgfxc can be run on Linux / macOS systems.